dim2k2006/microfrontend-react-app/README.md

 #### Are there clever ways to test the shell itself?

-Yes, we will first need to mock the remote applications and then can apply e2e or component testing to test the functionality that relates only to the shell application.
+Yes, we will first need to mock the remote applications and then apply e2e or component testing to test the functionality that relates only to the shell application.

 #### What can we do to test the MFE themselves?

-With the MFE applications it is even easier.
-We can leverage component testing approach to test the functionality of the MFE applications.
+With the MFE applications, it is even easier.
+We can leverage the component testing approach to test the functionality of the MFE applications.

 #### Are there up and coming options for build tooling that we can consider?